luikore/magan/readme.md

 The grammar file shares many aspects with regular expressions, so you don't have to do much to switch mind sets when you rewrite your regexps into a parser.

-The compiled parser is essentially (yet another) PEG parser.
+The compiled parser is essentially mostly (yet another) PEG parser.
 Rules are effectively compiled into ruby code and *Onigmo* regular expressions, which are compiled to bytecodes and are very fast (todo benchmarks to show how fast it is).
-In addition to the PEG thingies, Magan provides limited look backwards, limited non-greedy quantifiers, back references, and helpers to make parser building a lot easier.
+In addition to the PEG thingies, Magan provides local look backwards, limited non-greedy quantifiers, back references, and helpers to make parser building a lot easier.
 Existing parsers can also be extracted and reused in a modulized way.

 # Tutorial